ese3500/final-project-micro-music/README.md

 #### 3.2 Hardware Requirements Specification (HRS) Results

-Overall, we hit almost all of our hardware requirements.
+Overall, we hit all of our hardware requirements.
 However, there were some requirements that were modified because there were more efficient ways to achieve the same outcome.
 These requirements are discussed below:

 <ul>
 <li>"The microphone shall be used to convert audio signals into electrical signals, which will be sampled by an FPGA and sent via UART to the AtMega328PB."